abdulwaheed76/practices/README.md

 1. In typescript, using any non-javacript feature other than providing types (temporary rule for now).

 #### Java
-1. Not using maven for dependancies but adding libs directly
+1. Not using maven or gradle for dependancies but adding lib files directly
+1. Not testing with .jar before PR

 ## Routine